-2.)
-Emphasize the Positive
+2. Emphasize the Positive

-3.)
-Play Make Believe
+3. Play Make Believe

 Keep the session simple by using a toothbrush to count their teeth and avoid negative words or drilling sounds that could scare them.
 Switch roles with your child so they have the chance to play dentist.

-4.)
-See a Pediatric Dentist
+4. See a Pediatric Dentist

 Unlike general dentists, a pediatric dentist has had additional training after dental school to treat babies, children, teenagers, and those with special needs.
 A pediatric dentist also understands the importance of creating a welcoming kid-friendly environment as soon as their young patients walk through the door.
 Pediatric dentists often have games or children’s books in the waiting room to help your child feel more at ease.

-5.)
-Expect Some Fussing
+5. Expect Some Fussing

-It’s perfectly normal for young children to melt down when they’re taken to a new environment and examined by a stranger.
-Fortunately, our pediatric dentist and his team have dealt with their fair share of tantrums and will work with you to help your child calm down.
+It’s perfectly normal for young children to meltdown when they’re taken to a new environment and examined by a stranger.
+Fortunately, our pediatric dentists and their team have dealt with their fair share of tantrums and will work with you to help your child calm down.

 We want to make sure your child has a positive experience in our office so they won’t feel dental anxiety during future appointments.